martinjackson/simple-widgets/docs/SearchSortTable.md

 5.  ***error*** = indicates that an error occurred.
 This will disable all buttons in the Search Sort Table.

 6. **footer** = the last row that is to be displayed in a table.
 The footer is an array of items that are displayed as a footer in a table.
 The footer could be used to contain the totals for the table.
+There must be a footer for every column in the table.
+Each array element represents one column in the table.
 A sample footer might be:
 ```javascript
     let footer = [
         'Totals',